staltz/cycle-onionify/README.md

 - **Simple:** all state lives in one place only
 - **Predictable:** use the same pattern to build any component
-- **Reusable:** you can move any component to any other codebase using onionify
+- **Reusable:** you can move any onionify-based component to any other Cycle.js codebase
-- **Tiny:** library has less than 100 lines of code, less than 2 kB

 Quick example: